sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 DNN.add(Dropout(0.1))
 ```

 We will conclude with our model by adding one last dense $\text{ReLU}$ activation layer and one dense $\text{softmax}$ (*normalized exponential function*) activation layer, which will serve as the activation function for our output layer.
-The $softmax$ activation function converts an input vector of real values to an output vector that can be interpreted as categorical probabilities.
+The $\text{softmax}$ activation function converts an input vector of real values to an output vector that can be interpreted as categorical probabilities.
 It is specially used for categorical variables:

 ##### **Code**
 ```Python